cobaltspeech/sdk-luna/README.md

 pushd grpc && make && popd

 # then build the static documentation pages
-pushd docs && hugo -d ../public && popd
+pushd docs-src && hugo -d ../docs && popd
 ```

 Please make sure that when changing the documentation, the newly generated
-changes in `public` are also checked into this repository.
+changes in `docs` are also checked into this repository.